ltmurphy/Credit_Risk_Analysis/README.md

 ![EasyEnsemble1](https://user-images.githubusercontent.com/89947873/153303778-bd57608a-30af-47a1-8b59-7bf4a67905c2.png)

 ## Credit_Risk_Analysis Summary
 ### In depth investigation supports the above image and its results.
 The Easy Ensemble model presents the best accuracy with 94%.
-The next closest it the Balanced Random Forest model with
+The next closest it the Balanced Random Forest model with 80%.
+Over, under, and combination sampling produced nothing over 65%.